Letractively/uliweb/apps/Documents/files/guestbook.rst

     def static(filename):
         return static_serve(request, filename)

-Uliweb has already provide static files serving support, so you can use it to serve static files directly, or you can use other web server(Like Apache) to do that.
+Uliweb has already provided static files serving support, so you can use it to serve static files directly, or you can use other web server(Like Apache) to do that.
 Each app in Uliweb has its own static directory, the goal of it is to make each app individual as possible as it can.
-If you let Uliweb to serve static file, it'll try to find matched file in current app's static directory, if it found it'll return the file, if not found, it'll search in other apps' static directory.
+If you let Uliweb to serve static files, it'll try to find matched file in current app's static directory, if it found it'll return the file, if not found, it'll search in other apps' static directory.
 And in order to reduce download the same file again, it'll just the modification of files, and return 304 response code if no